ModelInference/texada/README.md

 #### Z3

+Z3 will not be necessary for most installations of Texada.
+Z3 is necessary for so-called "invariant semantics" (i.e. allowing events in the log to have a logical structure beyond a string event).
+Compiling Texada with the default target (all) will not incorporate these invariant semantics.

+Only users desiring to use Texada with invariant semantics need to install Z3; in this case Texada must be built with the smt target (*make smt*).
 Z3 can be downloaded and installed following the instructions [here](https://github.com/Z3Prover/z3).
 As long as the location of the folders containing the Z3 executable, libraries, and include files are on your PATH, there should be no compile problems.
 We use version 4.4.0.

 ### Cloning project